reactgraphqlacademy/react-native-training/README.md

 Go to `src/Screens/AnimationExample.js` and do the following tasks:

-- Task 1, animate the background colour of the View using #00000 format
+- Task 1, animate the View so it moves on the Y axis 200 units
-- Task 2, animate the background colour of the View using rgba(0,0,0,1) format
+- Task 2, animate the background colour of the View so it goes from red to green using the rgba(0,0,0,1) format.
+Hint, you need to interpolate the animated value.
-- Bonus exercise, interpolate with a third point in the input and output ranges so you can do blue -> green -> red
+- Task 3, animate the View as follows:
+  - It moves on the Y axis twice what it does on the X axis.
+  - The View should change the background color from green to blue
+  - The opacity of the View should go from 0 to 1
+  - The duration for all the animations should be 2 seconds.

 #### Part 2

-Let's create the Twitter app user profile animation on scroll 🎉

 Go to `src/Screens/RootNavigator.js` and replace `export const RootNavigator = AnimationExample;` with `export const RootNavigator = createAppContainer(MainNavigator);`

-- Task 1, replace the `scrollY = 1` at the top of the class ProfileScreen with an animated value (initial value 1)
+- Task 1, Replace the `scrollY = 1;` at the top of the ProfileScreen class with an animted value (initial value 1)
-- Task 2, add an Animated.event on the ScrollView on the onScroll prop.
-You can use the this.scrollY animated value.
-Hint, you need to use an Animated.ScrollView [https://facebook.github.io/react-native/docs/animated#handling-gestures-and-other-events](https://facebook.github.io/react-native/docs/animated#handling-gestures-and-other-events)
-- Task 3, animate the cover image adding and opacity.
-Hint, you need to use an Animated.Image
+- Task 2, animate the cover image adding and opacity.
-- Task 4, animate the View that wrapps the TopBar component so it has the following opacity:
+- Task 3, animate the View that wrapps the TopBar component so it has the following opacity:
   - When the scroll is 0 then the opacity is 0
   - When the scroll is 100 then the opacity is 0.1
   - When the scroll is 125 then the opacity is 1
-- Task 5, animate the Avatar height and width with the following values:
+- Task 4, animate the Avatar height and width with the following values:
   - When the scroll is 0 then the height and width is 84
   - When the scroll is 100 then the height and width is 84
   - When the scroll is 125 then the height and width is 842